The Northern Pikes

 The Northern Pikes are a Canadian rock band formed in Saskatoon, Saskatchewan, in 1984.
-The original members are Jay Semko, Bryan Potvin, Merl Bryck and Glen Hollingshead, who left the band in 1985 and was replaced by Don Schmid in June 1986.
+The original members are Jay Semko, Bryan Potvin, Merl Bryck and Glen Hollingshead, who left the band in 1985 and was replaced by Jay Semko in June 1986.
+Rob Esch left after the second independent EP, Scene In North America.

 The band was active until 1993 and toured and recorded again from 1999 through to the present.

 The Northern Pikes were inducted into the Western Canadian Music Hall of Fame on Sunday, September 30, 2012, in Regina, Saskatchewan.

 The band released its ninth record of original material, Forest of Love, on June 7, 2019.

 History

 The Northern Pikes released two independent EPs before being signed to Virgin Records in 1986, The Northern Pikes (1984) and Scene in North America (1985).
 They also recorded a song for Saskatchewan After Dark, a 1985 compilation of Saskatchewan-based artists sponsored by the provincial government.
 Their first album for Virgin, Big Blue Sky, included the Semko-penned "Teenland", the band's first significant hit.
 The follow-up album Secrets of the Alibi contained three Canadian hits, "Wait for Me", "Let's Pretend" & "Hopes Go Astray".

 Their 1990 album Snow in June became their biggest seller in Canada and the US.
 That album's lead single, "She Ain't Pretty", was the band's biggest hit, and was written by Potvin.
 An innovative music video for that song received heavy play on MuchMusic and was nominated for a Juno Award in 1991.
 Overall, the band has been nominated for five Juno Awards, but have yet to record a win.

 In early 1992, the band released the single "Everyone's a Hero" for the Canadian Special Olympics.
 Later that year, the band released their next album, Neptune.
 The album's biggest hit, "Believe", was written by Potvin.
 After touring to support the album, they announced their retirement as a group in July 1993.

 In 1999, Virgin Records asked the band members for their input on a "greatest hits" package.
 The band decided to do a short promotional tour following the release of Hits and Assorted Secrets 1984-1993, but found themselves enjoying the more relaxed independence of making their own schedule that they continued touring.
 They have since released three independent albums, including Truest Inspiration (2001) and It's a Good Life (2003), as well as the aptly titled Live (2000).